vindarel/colisper/README.markdown

 ### Other rules

+There are two kinds of rules:

+- the base ones (`catalog/base/`),
+- as well as rules that only make sense for interactive use (`catalog/interactive/`).

+Some other available rules:

 - rewrite `(equal var nil)` to `(null var)`.
 - rewrite `(cl-fad:file-exists-p` or `(fad:file-exists-p` to using `uiop`.
 - rewrite `(funcall 'fn args)` to using a `#'` (respect lexical scope).